Positive Indexing

 - Traditional culinary knife handles lack the geometrical design elements to optimize our grip strength.

-- Enhanced safety & knife control are achieved through: handles designed to engage the palm, each finger segment & the thumb.
+- Enhanced safety & knife control are achieved through: handles designed to engage the palm, each finger segment, joint & the thumb.

 - Ideally, our index finger wraps around the handle to provide balanced opposing forces to our thumb.